 Meet the SINK Team

-Co-Founder and Illustrator
+Co-Founder and Editor-in-Chief

 Hi!
 I'm from Manchester and study English and Spanish at St Andrews.
 Poetry is the main love of my life but articles and anything with written words are a joy to write.
 I also run Young Friends of the Earth Manchester focusing on the usual issues like fast fashion and our best friend capitalism.
 My fun fact is that I can do Jujitsu (although I am not saying how well) !